2 MIN READ

 The importance of company culture and living by your values

-As the workforce gets younger and priorities move from job security to work/life balance, organisations are slowly realising the growing importance of factors such as brand reputation, company values and culture, in a candidate’s decision making process – whether a new recruit or a long term employee.
+As the workforce gets younger and priorities move from job security to work/life balance, organisations are slowly realising the growing importance of factors such as an Employee Value Proposition (EVP), social impact and employer brand, in a candidate’s decision making process – whether a new recruit or a long term employee.
 We buy into brands that match our personalities and seem to share our view of the world and we’ll continue to buy from them while they deliver on those perceptions.
 This holds true whether the brand in question is a cup of coffee or our next employer.

 Leading by example

 Management styles and structures go along way to creating and establishing company culture.
 Big companies have policies and procedures to help employees know what’s expected of them and present a united face to the world.

 In smaller companies, hierarchical structures are alive and well and culture often evolves around the beliefs and expectations of those at the top.
 In such environments you’re more likely to find extremes, from extroverted start-ups where anything goes to ‘old school’ behaviour, thinly disguising discrimination in all its forms.

 Industry plays its part in company culture too.
 Agencies tend to be more autonomous, bound by tight knit teams who develop their own code of conduct.
 Employees might work late nights and through weekends to meet client needs but the culture of competition and mutual support inspires loyalty rather than revolt.
-Financial Services and law firms are normally quite reserved, while fashion houses and publishers exude an entirely different atmosphere.
+Financial Services and law firms are normally more reserved, while fashion houses and publishers exude an entirely different atmosphere.
 Each needs to resonate with employees that can perpetuate the culture within – not just knowing the brand, but being the brand.

 Richard Branson tweeted, “Respect is how to treat everyone, not just those you want to impress”.
 In an increasingly competitive market to retain the best talent, companies need to build trust above all else or risk the long lasting brand damage of employees making their frustrations public.